espressif/esp-idf/tools/windows/tool_setup/README.md

 * [7-zip](https://www.7-zip.org) — used to extract downloaded IDF archives.

-* [cmdlinerunner](cmdlinerunner/cmdlinerunner.c) — a helper DLL used to run external command line programs from the installer, capture live console output, and get the exit code.
+* [cmdlinerunner](cmdlinerunner/cmdlinerunner.c) — a helper DLL used to run external command-line programs from the installer, capture live console output, and get the exit code.

-## Instalation of dependencies via Chocolatey
+## Installation of dependencies via Chocolatey

 Run with Administrator privileges: